turingschool/curriculum/source/projects/feed_engine.markdown

 The review will be performed on the Git tag `release_v1`, which must be pushed to your project's GitHub repo by 30 minutes prior to project presentations on the due date.
 Use the command `git tag -a release_v1` to create it and push it to your repo (with `git push --tags`).

-The high-level outline for the rubric is:
+The high-level outline for the evaluation is:

 1. Good object-oriented and general application design practices, such as SOLID and DRY.
-(10 points)
 2. Use of Ruby and Rails idioms and features.
-(8 points)
 3. Good testing practices and coverage.
-(10 points)
 4. Meeting non-functional requirements, such as background workers and API dog-fooding.
-(10 points)
 5. Application correctness and robustness.
-(4 points)

-The rubric will be applied by at least one reviewer and the mean score of their totals will be used.
-Please review [the full rubric]({% page_url projects/feed_engine_code_review_rubric %}) and keep it in mind as you're building your app

 #### Non-Functional Metrics

 Here are the criteria for the non-functional requirements.
-Please read this rubric carefully, as not all point values are linear.

 1. Performance Under Load
 2. User Interface & Design